Fluck History, Family Crest & Coats of Arms

 The surname Fluck was first found in the duchy of Swabia.
 Martin Fluekk was one of the earliest recorded bearers of the name, residing in the city of Überlingen in 1294.
 The young Fluck family was instrumental during this early period, playing an important role in the development of the region's society.

-Important Dates for the Fluck family
+Early History of the Fluck family

 This web page shows only a small excerpt of our Fluck research.
 Another 178 words (13 lines of text) covering the years 1172, 1294, 1343, 1350, 1479, 1531, 1548, and 1842 are included under the topic Early Fluck History in all our PDF Extended History products and printed products wherever possible.